-Top ten tips to combat diabetes this New YearJanuary 2nd, 2013 in Diabetes /
+Top ten tips to combat diabetes this New YearJanuary 2, 2013 in Medicine & Health / Diabetes

 (Medical Xpress)—Getting your family and friends to support you in being physically active and setting yourself physical activity goals are among the top ten tips scientifically proven to help combat Type 2 diabetes.